yastrov/DirWizard/README.md

 In Windows 10 start with admin rights, if you want to remove some things.

 ## Technology
--  QT 5 with QThreads, signals and slots, QTableWidget, QComboBox Widget, QListWidget.
+-  Qt 5 with QThreads, signals and slots, QTableWidget, QComboBox Widget, QListWidget.
--  QT Creator
+-  Qt Creator
 -  c++ with some features from c++11
 -  qt-opensource-windows-x86-mingw530-5.7.0